AptFox/harmony-backend/README.md

 - Hot reload:
   - For local dev, SpringDevTools will automatically reload the application ~5 seconds after saving changes to a file.
   - This makes local dev much faster as you don't need to restart the application to see changes.
+  - The application must be running debug mode for this to work.
 - Linting
   - You can setup a pre-commit hook that runs ktfmt on each commit via gradle by creating a `.git/hooks/pre-commit` file with the following contents:
      ```bash